• Our Wander

 Sakura at Amagi Park

-Full Bloom Sakuras at Amagi Park
+Full bloom sakuras at Amagi Park

 Planning a successful cherry blossom trip requires more than just picking dates on a calendar.
 Here is how we planned our 9-days in Kyushu to maximize our chances to see Sakuras in full bloom.